kthpanor/echem/README.md

 {cite}`Wang2016, Schlegel2011`
 ```

-Multiple lists of references are possible but not yet properly implmented.
+Multiple lists of references are possible but not yet properly implemented.

 # Course plans: